Post Running Muscle Soreness

-Research has demonstrated that DOMS is associated with tearing of myofibrils often at multitudinous junctions – best described as microtrauma.
+Research has demonstrated that DOMS is associated with tearing of myofibrils, often at multitudinous junctions – best described as microtrauma.
 This process is followed by inflammation and a shift in intramuscular fluid and electrolytes.
-This process in combination with other local factors at the cellular and increased intramuscular pressure promote are what causes the soreness and stiffness experienced in DOMS.
+This process, combined with other local factors at the cellular and increased intramuscular pressure promote, causes the soreness and stiffness experienced in DOMS.

-This alteration is muscle function can last up to 10 days!
+This alteration in muscle function can last up to 10 days!

 At the time of injury, following the RICE protocol (Relative Rest, Ice, Compression, and Elevation) is your best go-to treatment.

-You should also avoid HARM factors.
+It would help if you also avoided HARM factors.
 No heat should be applied to the affected area.
-You should also avoid alcohol consumption, running or other painful movements.
+It would be best if you also avoid alcohol consumption, running or other painful movements.
 Initially, it is a good idea to avoid massage until a professional has assessed the injury.
 All the HARM factors have the potential to increase bleeding, which may exacerbate your injury.

 Research suggests no anti-inflammatory drugs following a muscle strain is the best way to go.
-If you are seeking pain relief, it is best you consult your regular GP or a pharmacist for pain relief options that don’t slow down your healing rates.
+If you seek pain relief, you should consult your regular GP or a pharmacist for pain relief options that don’t slow down your healing rates.

 More info: How to Treat an Acute Soft Tissue Injury

 Thankfully yes!
 The body adapts to the physical exercise that you undertook once the DOMS resolves.
 So when you go and perform the same exercise again, the chance of DOMS onset decreases!
 However, adaptation to the causative exercise occurs rapidly after DOMS resolves.
 This adaptation with repeated exercise is called the “repeated-bout effect.”

 Your physiotherapist will be your best option for an efficient and accurate diagnosis between the two conditions.
 However, there are some simple factors to help piece together your injury when deciding whether or not to consult help.